MojtabaHs/Marvel-Showcase/README.md

 - Using **storyboards** is not allowed but **NIB** files are ok.

 So initial project has no storyboards (except for launchscreen) .
-Also this projcet contains no unnecessary codes, even  in **AppDelegate** file.
+Also this project contains no unnecessary codes, even  in **AppDelegate** file.

+# Architecture

+Although the architecture of this project is **MVC**, this project will keep SOLID principles in mind.

+# Namespace

+All structures separated by namespace.
+That means if there should be structure for showing **List** (with special structure and **NOT** just an array) of *Character*s form *Core* elements of *Entity*, for the sake of **self-descriptive-naming**, It should be named something like **CoreEntityCharactersList**, but with the namespace it will be like **Entity.Core.Character.List**.

+Since the API is fully designed and documented by **Marvel™**, We separate all API related files and encapsulate them into separate framework.

-More details comming soon...
+More details coming soon...